-For our second product candidate, LIQ865, being evaluated as a potential treatment for local post-operative pain, we have completed both Phase 1a and Phase 1b clinical trials.
-LIQ865 is our proprietary injectable, sustained-release formulation of bupivacaine, a non-opioid pain medicine.
-We have designed LIQ865 to be administered as a single treatment for the management of local post-operative pain for three to five days after a procedure, which we believe, if approved, has the potential to provide significantly longer post-operative pain relief compared to currently marketed formulations of bupivacaine.
-We expect to initiate Phase 2-enabling toxicology studies for LIQ865 in the second half of 2018 which are expected to be followed by an additional Phase 2-enabling toxicology study in 2019, subject to the availability of sufficient funding.
+We have completed two Phase 1 clinical trials of our second product candidate, LIQ865, for the treatment of local post-operative pain.
+LIQ865 is our proprietary injectable, sustained-release formulation of bupivacaine, a non-opioid pain medication.
+We have designed LIQ865 to be administered as a single treatment for the management of local post-operative pain for three to five days after a procedure.
+If approved, we believe that LIQ865 has the potential to provide significantly longer post-operative pain relief compared to currently marketed formulations of bupivacaine.
+We initiated Phase 2-enabling toxicology studies earlier in 2019 to assess LIQ865 in multiple non-clinical tissue models.
+Results from a study to assess incision tensile strength after healing were acceptable and not statistically different from controls.
+In a study to assess bone fracture healing, the Company observed dose-dependent delayed healing at the two LIQ865 doses studied; however, there were no adverse effects noted on surrounding soft tissues.
+Additional studies are planned with lower doses of LIQ865 to determine a no adverse effect level (NOAEL) on bone healing.
+We will review the results from these toxicology studies in 2020, and if supportive, the Company intends to initiate Phase 2 proof-of-concept clinical trials, subject to availability of capital and other factors.